Easy DIY Garden Accents

 Give your garden year-round blooms with larger-than-life flowers designed from scrap metal and wooden stakes.
 A decorative knob provides a pop of color at the center of each flower while keeping the parts together.

-A small metal table (this one cost $40 at IKEA) becomes a fountain by swapping the glass top for a plastic planter bowl and dressing up both pieces with spray paint.
+A small metal table becomes a fountain by swapping the glass top for a plastic planter bowl and dressing up both pieces with spray paint.
 A submersible pump and attached fountain bring the waterworks to life.
 Glass balls glisten under the water and conceal the pump.

 Tip: Replenish water as it evaporates, keeping the pump submerged to ensure it works properly.
 All pumps and fountains in these projects are available at home improvement centers.

 An unadorned stretch of fence becomes a fetching focal point thanks to colorful stenciled outdoor artwork.
 This wooden canvas was created using a bundle of lath, available at a building center.
 After constructing your palletlike canvas, roll outdoor acrylic paint onto the front.
 Position your stencil on the lath canvas using repositionable adhesive, then paint the image with a flat brush.
 Let dry before attaching to a fence or wall.

 Make these affordable concrete accents for your garden or patio using a few surprising materials.
 Watch our step-by-step video to see how to create this project.